dechamps/FlexASIO/README.md

 drivers; the only way around it is to compensate the clock dift on the fly using sample rate conversion, but that's much more complicated.

-WASAPI in "shared" mode (at least on my test system) seems to require that the sample rate used by the application matches the sample rate configured for the device (which is configurable in the Windows audio control panel).
-Corollary: if you use WASAPI Shared, your input device's sample rate need to match the output device's, else FlexASIO will not return any usable sample rates.
-In some ways this could be considered a feature since it guarantees that no unwanted sample rate conversions will take place.

 FlexASIO has not been designed with latency in mind.
 That being said, the current version should not add any latency on top of PortAudio itself.
 The thing is, due to the way ASIO works (static buffer sizes), PortAudio sometimes has no choice but to add additional buffering (which adds latency) in order to meet the requirements of both FlexASIO and the system API it's using.

-If you are using a backend other than WASAPI, FlexASIO will be unable to display the channel names (i.e. "Surround Left", etc.) in the channel list.
-That's a limitation of PortAudio.

 FlexASIO is Windows-only for now.
 That could change in the future, as PortAudio itself is cross-platform.